InsightCracker/2025-Ballon-d-Or-Male-Nominees-Statistical-Analysis-Report/README.md

 # 🚀2025-Ballon d'Or Male Nominees Statistical Analysis Report🚀

 ## 📈 Overview
 This report presents a statistical analysis of the 2025 Ballon d’Or male nominees based on aggregated performance data.
-The dashboard evaluates both attacking and defensive contributions using key football performance indicators (KPIs), offering insight into individual impact, efficiency, and overall influence on team performance.
+The dashboard evaluates both attacking and defensive contributions using key football performance indicators (KPIs), offering insight into individual impact, efficiency, and overall influence on team performance..

 ### 🔍 Aggregate Performance Summary
 Across all nominees, the dataset records strong attacking output and high overall involvement: